239 results sorted by ID

 Cryptographic protocols

-We consider protocols for secure multi-party computation (MPC) under honest majority, i.e., for $N=2t+1$ players of which $t$ are corrupt, that achieve guaranteed output delivery (GOD), and which operate in $1$ single initial round of broadcast (BC), followed by some steps of asynchronous peer-to-peer (P2P) messages.
-The power of closely related ``hybrid networks'' was studied in [Fitzi-Nielsen, Disc'09], [Beerliova-Hirt-Nielsen, Podc'10], [Patra-Ravi, IEEE Trans.
+We consider protocols for secure multi-party computation (MPC) under honest majority, i.e., for $n$=$2t+1$ players of which $t$ are corrupt, that achieve guaranteed output delivery (GOD), and operate in a single initial round of broadcast (BC), followed by steps of asynchronous peer-to-peer (P2P) messages.
+The power of closely related ``hybrid networks'' was studied in [Fitzi-Nielsen, Disc'09], [BHN, Podc'10] and [Patra-Ravi, IEEE Tr.
 Inf.
-Theory'18] and...
+Theory'18].
+The interest of such protocols is that...

 An Anonymous Trace-and-Revoke Broadcast Encryption Scheme